Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourcing.md

 <!-- We can even assume what ubiquitous language was used when modeling the data. -->

-But what information is missing from that table?
+**But what information is missing from that table?**

 The table’s data documents the leads’ current states,
 But it misses the story of how each lead got to their current state.

 We can’t analyze what was happening during the lifecycles of leads:

-- We don’t know how many calls were made before a lead became `CONVERTED`.
+- How many calls were made before a lead became `CONVERTED`?
-- Was a purchase made right away, or was there a lengthy sales journey?
+- Was a purchase made right away?
+  Or was there a lengthy sales journey?
 - Based on the historical data,
-  Is it worth trying to contact a person after multiple follow-ups,
+  Is it worth trying to contact a person after multiple follow-ups?
   Or is it more efficient to close the lead and move to a more promising prospect?

 None of that information is there.
 All we know are the leads’ current states.

 These questions reflect business concerns essential for optimizing the sales process.

 From a business standpoint,
 It’s crucial to analyze the data and optimize the process based on the experience.

+One of the ways to fill in the missing information is to use **Event Sourcing**.

 ## What is Event Souring Solution?

-One of the ways to fill in the missing information is to use **Event Sourcing**.

 _The event sourcing pattern introduces the dimension of time into the data model._

 Instead of the schema reflecting the aggregates’ current state,
 An event sourcing based system persists events documenting every change in an aggregate’s lifecycle.

-Consider the `CONVERTED` customer on line 12 in Table 7-1.
+Consider the `CONVERTED` customer on line 4 in Table.
 The following listing demonstrates how the person’s data would be represented in an event-sourced system:

 ```json